 AI Impacts the Contact Center

 This post is the second in a series about the impact of Artificial Intelligence on various industries.
-For each, we asked a GLG Council Member to share insight from their unique perspective.
+For each, we asked a GLG Network Member to share insight from their unique perspective.
 Here, Scott Sachs, President SJS Solutions, LLC, writes about the how AI is changing the way the contact center operates.

 Today’s call centers are no longer vast workplaces with rows of agents answering questions and taking orders via phone.
 They have evolved into complete contact centers that use the latest technological advances including mobile, email, chat, and SMS, to be as customer-friendly and cost-effective as possible.